DanFullDev/aSnakeGame/README.md

-# aSnakeGameAngular
+# aSnakeGame
-Just the simple snake game in Angular
+Just the simple snake game in React